qagesmachado/qagesmachado/README.md

 ## About me
 - 😎 Hello my name is Gustavo Machado and I'm a Quality Assurance Tester
-- 🔭 I’m currently working as a Senior Software QA Engineer
+- 🔭 I’m currently working as a Software QA Engineer
 - 🌱 I’m currently learning about Continuous Integration and Continuous Delivery
 - 🎥 I'm currently recording a video for my YouTube channel and my Instagram page
 - 😎 Find me on all my social media through the links below